30 Things You Shouldn't Do When the Weather Gets Colder

 Winter is the season of hot toddies, egg nog, champagne and booze and booze and more booze.
 It can be easy to lose track of how much you're imbibing — especially because many Americans are heavier drinkers than we realize.

-The Remedy Rx: For good health — and to lower your risk of heart disease and cancer — drink alcohol in moderation.
+The Rx: For good health — and to lower your risk of heart disease and cancer — drink alcohol in moderation.
 Experts define "moderate drinking" as no more than two drinks per day for men, and just one for women.

 Gorge On Comfort Food